hemansnation/hemansnation/README.md

 # I am Himanshu Ramchandani :sunflower:

 🔭 Innovative Data Scientist with 6+ years of experience in Software Development and Data Science.
 Working on reinforcing business solutions with Artiﬁcial Intelligence.
-Eager to bring expertise to solving challenging new problems.<br>
+Eager to bring expertise to solve new challenging problems.<br>

   •	5+ years of experience in Software Development including Analysis, Design, Development and Testing of various applications in JavaScript and Python environments.<br>
   •	Experience in Functional and Object-Oriented Programming style of Python and Javascript.<br>